We don’t blame you!

 - Coffee: Philz.
 You have to try Philz!

-- Diversity: There’s food for every pallet here – the international food scene has to be tasted to be believed.
+- Diversity: There’s food for every palate here – you have to taste the international food scene believe it.
 This is where people from all over the world come to live and work.
 You’ll meet people from every corner of the globe.

 - Nature: The beauty of being in California is…well, the beauty!
 In San Francisco alone you have the Golden Gate Park and the San Francisco Botanical Gardens.
 You’re also well placed to explore the rest of the state, and California has plenty of wonders to offer!